perthblank/audit-panel/README.md

 }
 ```
 This wiil generate a checkbox form, where user change choose which crterion should be includeding in the form.
 Those with `"required":true` criteria cannot be exclude when customizing.
+When submit button clicked, this component will call `submitDataCallback(data)` where `data` is the form result object of criterion-value pairs.
+If the submit button is clicked when form not finish, `unfinishCallback()` will be called.

 ----------